vanallenlab/moalmanac-api/README.md

 ### Production deployment

+The API is hosted on the same VM as every [moalmanac-browser](https://github.com/vanallenlab/moalmanac-browser) instance, behind one nginx.
+Gunicorn listens on `127.0.0.1:8000`, which nginx proxies to for `api.moalmanac.org` and which browser instances use directly.
+See [service/README.md](service/README.md) for set up.

-This repository uses [Gunicorn](https://gunicorn.org) to serve the Flask application for production.
+This repository uses [Gunicorn](https://gunicorn.org) with Uvicorn workers to serve the FastAPI application for production.
 The service is configured using a [systemd unit file, service/moalmanac-api.service](service/moalmanac-api.service), which sets environment variables from [.env.production](.env.production) via the `EnvironmentFile` variable:

 ```ini
 EnvironmentFile=/home/breardon/moalmanac-api/.env.production